 Note the graphic displayed on the SP differs from that on Tokens so that they are easy to tell apart, and the graphic on the Token counter does not imply that Tokens are only used for ammunition.

 SP and Tokens are identical aside from their denomination (a Token being a fractional part of an SP).

-Example 1: A player must spend 1T to fuel a moving tank unit from a supply dump with a 2 SP counter.
-Flip the 2 SP counter to its 1 SP side and expend 1T of the other SP to pay for the fuel (which leaves 3T in "change" at the dump).
+Example 1: A player must spend 1T to fuel a moving tank unit from a supply dump with a 1 SP counter.
+He flips the counter to its 3T side to pay for the fuel.

-Example 2: To pay for a 2T barrage out of a player's 5 SP dump, the player must do the following.
-2T is the same as 1/2 SP, so the player knows his dump will expend 1/2 SP and have 4 1/2 SP remaining.
-Take away the 5 SP counter and replace it with a 4 SP counter.
-This leaves the 1/2 SP, which is the same as 2T, so place a 2T counter in the hex.
+Example 2: In paying for a 2T barrage out of a 5 SP dump, the player first realizes that 2T is the same as 1/2 SP.
+The dump will expend 1/2 SP and have 4 1/2 SP remaining.
+He flips the 5 SP counter to its 4 SP side, and puts a 2T counter in the hex to add the 1/2 SP.